butlin/presentations/MEDI2101 Wk 1_2 Introduction.md

   </tbody>
 </table>
 <br>
-<p><strong>There are no tutorials </strong>in this unit, given the concentration on practical classes.
-On-line video / slide / reading / quiz material is provided each week in place of tutorials.</p>
+<p><strong>There are no tutorials </strong>in this unit, given the concentration on practical classes.<br>On-line video / slide / reading / quiz material is provided each week in place of tutorials.</p>

 --
 #### Unit overview